Visan1/portfolio/README.md

 **Software Developer Freelancer at 100Devs (_January 2022 — June 2023_)**
 - Created simple home and landing pages for local small to medium sized businesses utilizing HTML, CSS, JavaScript
--	Collaborated with a team of developers to build modern and responsive web applications as well as contributing to open source projects
+-	Collaborated with a team of developers to build modern and responsive web applications
-- Built semantically structured full stack web applications using MongoDB, Express, React and Node.js
+- Built semantically structured full stack web applications using MERN stack
 -	Applied agile methodologies such as SCRUM for project management